Professor Lynda Johnston

 Qualifications: BA Otago, MSocSci, PhD Waikato

 My overall research interests centre on the challenges and spatial complexities of inequality.
-Specifically, my work draws attention to the exclusionary ways in which various forms of marginalisation and discrimination – such as sexism, homophobia, and racism – shape people’s places and spaces.
+Specifically, my work draws attention to the exclusionary ways in which various forms of marginalisation and discrimination – such as sexism, homophobia, transphobia, and racism – shape people’s places and spaces.
 I have a commitment to empirical research that is informed by current theoretical debates about society, space and tourism encounters.
-I have an international research focus on the embodied geographies of gender and sexuality as well as tourism geographies.
+I have an international research focus on the embodied geographies of genders and sexualities.

 Administrative and General Contributions within the University

-- Member, Gender Research Network 2012 - continuing
+- Member, Waikato Gender Research Network, 2012 - continuing

 External Professional Contributions

-Gender; Geography; Human Geography; Human Rights; Teaching and Learning; Tourism
+Gender; Geography; Human Geography; Human Rights; Indigenous Tourism; Race and Gender in Sport; Social Issues in Sport; Teaching and Learning; Tourism; Women and Gender Studies

 Queer Sporting Places: I have conducted research on Gay Sky Week and Proud to Play.
 Both projects involved empirical data collection (in Queenstown and Auckland).
 The research projects explores how and in what ways queer sporting places are constructed, imagined and experienced as a unique sites of tourism and leisure in Aotearoa.